Schoeman Park Open

-The Schoeman Park Open /ˈskuːmən/ was a golf tournament on the South African Tour from the 1969/1970 season to the 1973/1974 season.
+The Schoeman Park Open /ˈskuːmən/ was a golf tournament on the Southern Africa Tour.
+The inaugural event was played in 1970 and joined the tour schedule in December 1971, being played to the 1973/1974 season.
 It was held in February or March, except that the 1971/1972 event was held in December.
 The event was held at Schoeman Park Golf Club in Bloemfontein, South Africa.